core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : GET

 URI Template:
-: /{+location}{?href,rel,rt,if,ct}
+: {+location}{?href,rel,rt,if,ct}

 URI Template Variables:
 : location :=
-  : This is the Location path returned by the RD as a result of a successful
+  : This is the Location returned by the RD as a result of a successful
     earlier registration.

 : href,rel,rt,if,ct := link relations and attributes specified in the query in order to select particular links based on their relations and attributes. "href" denotes the URI target of the link.
 See {{RFC6690}} Sec.
 4.1